 Last week we got another opportunity to test these claims.
 The Australian Institute of Health and Welfare conducts the National Drugs Strategy Household Survey every three years, involving over 24,000 people, and offers the most comprehensive snapshot of Australians’ behaviour and attitudes regarding drugs as well as sound data for long-term trends.
-And the AIHW has just started releasing the latest survey
+And the AIHW has just started releasing the latest survey, from 2013.

 So how goes the “alcohol epidemic”, the “rising rate of youth alcohol-related problems” and the “binge drinking” epidemic?
 Do we need a national summit on alcohol?
 According to the survey results, the number of Australians who don’t drink at all is now at the highest level ever recorded in the survey.
 And the incidence of people who drink every day is at its lowest.

 What about levels of risky drinking?
 According to National Health and Medical Research Council guidelines, risky drinking is drinking two or more standard drinks a day.
 It used to be four standard drinks a day for men, but that was reduced in 2009 (we’ve previously discussed the silliness of the two standard drinks threshold, but we’ll let that slide for now).
 So how many Australians drink more than two standard drinks a day?
 That, too, has been falling significantly.
 This is the level of “lifetime risk” drinking in all age groups from 12 up.

 The only group where lifetime risk drinking is increasing is 40- to 49-year-olds and that rose in 2013 from 22% to 22.5%.
 In five of the age groups, there was a statistically significant fall in 2013 levels — often on top of previous falls stretching back a decade.
 And the biggest falls were among young people in their teens and their 20s, who now consume less than 40-somethings.